pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 953 Abstraction and Encapsulation

+Today I learned that I can use abstraction and encapsulation to make my code more readable and easier to understand.

 ##### Day 952 New Book

 Today I start read the Object-Oriented Analysis and Design book, the first chapters of this book are